-In the middle dialogues, Plato recasts the love of wisdom in terms of the "contemplation" (θεωρία) the soul enjoys in its disincarnate state.
+In the middle dialogues, Plato casts the good life in terms of the "contemplation" (θεωρία) the soul enjoys in its disincarnate state.

-According to this conception of the love of wisdom, a human being is an immortal soul temporarily located in a mortal body.
+According to this understanding of the good life, a human being is an immortal soul temporarily located in a mortal body.
 In its disincarnate state, the soul is free from practical concerns and the need to exercise reason to meet them.
 Its existence is blessed and completely characterized by knowledge of the forms, the things the "What is it?" question is about.
-The best life for a human being is one in which he or she engages in the love of wisdom to regain, as much as is humanly possible, the existence in contemplation of the forms the soul enjoyed prior to incarnation.
+The good life for a human being is one in which he or she engages in the love of wisdom to regain, as much as is humanly possible, the existence in contemplation of the forms the soul enjoyed prior to incarnation.

-In the Republic, Plato seems to explore a possible solution.
+In the Republic, Plato seems to explore a possible solution this problem.
 He has Socrates argue that justice pays.
-(The Republic is traditional thought to be a middle dialogue and one of Plato's greatest dialogues.)

 Book I of the Republic